Esheric/coffees_home/README.md

-Coffee project using HTML and CSS.
+Coffee site (in HTML and CSS) using "float".